-Others go further.
-Mariame Kaba, one of the pioneers of the police abolition movement, declared, in an essay titled "Yes, We Mean Literally Abolish the Police," that "[w]e can't reform the police.
-The only way to diminish police violence is to reduce contact between the public and the police."
-Alex Vitale, a professor at the City University of New York and one of the intellectual leaders of the abolition movement, argues that reforms fail to address the "fundamental problems inherent to policing," specifically that the police mission is, essentially, "the management of inequalities of race and class."
-Still, Vitale, too, calls for "new training regimes, enhanced accountability, and a greater public role in the direction and oversight of policing"-as long as these reforms are paired with a fundamental change in "the basic mission of police."
+Vitale, too, calls for "new training regimes, enhanced accountability, and a greater public role in the direction and oversight of policing"-as long as these reforms are paired with a fundamental change in "the basic mission of police."
 The Movement for Black Lives favors ending proactive law enforcement practices and divestment from policing, and investment in affordable housing, education, public health, and other social services.
-Like Vitale, the Movement for Black Lives pairs this broad proposal with support for specific reforms of police use of force policies and police-stop policies.
-In sum, advocates of defunding and abolition propose somewhat different meanings for these terms, and most of these advocates also favor specific substantive reforms of police practices.
+It ke Vitale, the Movement for Black Lives pairs this broad proposal with support for specific reforms of police use of force policies and police-stop policies.
+In sum, advocates of defunding and abolition offer somewhat different meanings for these terms, and most of these advocates also favor specific substantive reforms of police practices.

 The Task Force considered proposals to defund and abolish the KU PSO.
 We devoted a meeting to hearing and discussing the petition from the student group AbolishKU to "[i]mmediately dismantle the police services and patrol division provided by the KU Public Safety Office and cease all policing activities on KU campus."
-In considering this demand, we are mindful that the petition, like the various defunding proposals summarized above, identified specific changes to enhance public safety, including calling for responses other than policing to wellness checks and drug and alcohol use on campus.
+In considering the petition's demand to dismantle the KU PSO, we are mindful that the petition, like the various defunding proposals summarized above, identified specific changes to enhance public safety, including calling for responses other than policing to wellness checks and drug and alcohol use on campus.

+The Task Force is sympathetic to the concerns raised by the abolition movement.
 The Task Force shares the view that some activities now assigned to the police on the KU campus would be better done by other professionals, including mental health professionals, and we are committed to the goal, powerfully expressed by the AbolishKU petition, "to take tangible steps to make KU a safer community for our Black students."
 In considering these demands, the Task Force carefully considered the work of the KU PSO, including the number and range of calls for service to the KU PSO, and the concerns expressed by members of the KU community about the conduct of officers in their responses to some of those calls and in police stops.
 The Task Force also considered the state mandate to its public universities to maintain campus police forces.
 Finally, we considered the abolition proposal in the context of the recommended changes to KU PSO practices and oversight discussed above.